Medina, Misamis Oriental

-Medina, officially the Municipality of Medina (Lungsod sa Medina; Bayan ng Medina), is a 4th class municipality in the province of Misamis Oriental, Philippines.
+Medina, officially the Municipality of Medina (Lungsod sa Medina; Bayan ng Medina), is a municipality in the province of Misamis Oriental, Philippines.
 According to the 2020 census, it has a population of 35,612 people.

 The town got its name from Medina-Sidonia, Spain, after the Spaniards noticed the similarities of the features of the place with the ones in Medina-Sidonia.

 Geography

 Barangays

 Medina is politically subdivided into 19 barangays.